Dery047/Dery047/README.md

 ### 👋 Hi there, I'm Santiago Vergara
-> 📌 Versión en Español disponible después de la sección 📝 *Credits*
+> 📌 Versión en Español disponible después de la sección 📝 *Credits* ⚠️ I haven’t been able to give these projects much attention lately since I’ve been focused on other challenges and projects with Outlier.
+Thanks for your patience —I’ll be back to them as soon as things settle down, bringing new experience with me 🙌😊

 🎓 I'm a 4th-year Software Engineering student based in Medellín, Colombia.
 💻 I specialize in backend development, with strong foundations in object-oriented programming, data structures, and relational databases.